 21. Raymond James Stadium – Tampa Bay Buccaneers

 The Buccaneers have a pirate ship that everyone loves, after that there isn’t a whole lot to like about Raymond James Stadium.
 It can be pricey, even more so now that Tom Brady is in town, and the food options inside aren’t particularly attractive.
 Much like some other stadiums on this list, it’s also not located downtown and the surrounding area isn’t loaded with dining options.
-With all that said, it’s awesome that this site will make NFL history in Super Bowl LV.
+Let’s hope the Super Bowl revenue leads to some better upgrades.

 20. Levi’s Stadium – San Francisco 49ers